azanebrain/sparqlverse-r/README.md

 - Go to the packages panel in the bottom right window
 - Select 'install packages'
 - Search for SPARQL and install it
-- If you get errors, you'll need to install libxml and RcURL:
+- If you get errors, you will need to install libxml and RcURL:
 ```
 sudo yum -y install libxml2-devel
 sudo yum -y install libcurl-devel